Y0Coss/docs-fork/pages/storage_and_backup/file_storage/enterprise_file_storage/netapp_terraform/guide.de-de.md

 The OVHcloud Teraform Provider needs to be configured with an API token to be able to make calls to the OVHcloud API.

-The API token informaition is needed because **behind the scenes, the OVHcloud Terraform Provider is making requests to the OVHcloud API**.
+The API token information is needed because **the OVHcloud Terraform Provider is making requests to the OVHcloud API in the backend**.

 Your API token will need to have the following rights: